Volatility vaporised by 'this time it's different'

 Yet far from seeing amplified gyrations as 2014 got into gear, markets appear to have nodded off.
 Long-term interest rates have swooned, equities have found an elevated groove rather a sharp reversal and emerging markets recovered smartly.

-Wall St's 'fear gauge' .VIX of implied volatility on the S&P500 .SPX has returned to lows not seen since last March and its long-term average is back to its lowest since 2007.
+Wall St's 'fear gauge' of implied volatility on the S&P500 has returned to lows not seen since last March and its long-term average is back to its lowest since 2007.

 In fact, on the major equity, bond and currency market gauges, volatility is now some 30 percent or more below the average of the four years leading up to the crisis in 2008.